JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-2/Week-2.md

 particularly for our engineering classes.

 ### General Plot Customizing Functions
-This code is shared as a *.m* file in the Code Examples repository with better in-line documentation.
+This code is shared as a *.m* file in the Code Examples repository with better in-line documentation [link](https://github.com/JacksonBurns/MATLAB-Start-to-Finish/blob/master/Code-Examples/Week-2/makePretty.m).

 Notice that we do not have to pass in any reference to the figure to operate on when calling *makePretty*.
 This is because plotting functions in
 MATLAB will inherently call *gcf* ([get current figure documentation](https://www.mathworks.com/help/matlab/ref/gcf.html) and operate on whatever